-6. Admission of children outside of their normal age group
+Admission of children outside their normal age group

-Parents who are seeking a place for their child outside of their normal age group, e.g. the child has experienced problems such as ill health or the parents of a summer born child choosing not to send that child to Academy until the September following their fifth birthday, may request that they are admitted out of their normal age group - to Reception rather than Year 1.
+Parents who are seeking a place for their child outside of their normal age group, eg, the child has experienced problems such as ill health or the parents of a summer born child preferring not to send their child to school until the September following their fifth birthday, may request that they are admitted out of their normal age group that is to reception rather than year 1.

 Governors will make decisions on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group, and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-They will also take into account the views of the Academy's Headteacher.
+They will also take into account the views of the school's head teacher.
+When informing a parent of the decision which year group the child should be admitted to, the governors will set out clearly the reasons for their decision.